mohammadalfayoume/public-facing/README.md

-# Prep 01 Mid-Term Project
+# Prep 01 Final Project
-# Group 04
+# Group 01

+1- Abdelrahman Alasal

-1- Mohammad Alfayoume
+2- Mohammad Alfayoume

-2- Islam Alghoul
+3- Islam Alghoul

-3- Lujain Aljarrah

 4- Bayan Bushnaq

 5- Alaa Abualadoos

-6- Razan Alowedat

 ># Cooperation Plan

 ## 1- What are the key strengths of each person on the team?

 We noticed that each one in our group has a unique key strengths.

+> Abdelrahman Alasal

+Has a very good communication skills, motivated, has a leadership personality

 > Mohammad Alfayoume